Click here for a key to the symbols used. An explanation of acronyms may be found at the bottom of the page.

 to C Street.
 The I Street Bridge is 100 years old (and is a former routing

-meet accessibility standards.
-The I Street Bridge and the four associated
+narrow to meet accessibility standards.
+The I Street Bridge and the four

-approach structures are on the eligible bridge list for federal funds for
+associated approach structures are on the eligible bridge list for federal

-replacement and/or rehabilitation through the Highway Bridge Program
+funds for replacement and/or rehabilitation through the Highway Bridge

-(HBP).
-The I Street Bridge has been classified as functionally obsolete,
+Program (HBP).
+The I Street Bridge has been classified as functionally

-and the existing approach structures have been classified as structurally
+obsolete, and the existing approach structures have been classified as

-deficient.
-The I Street Bridge Replacement project will include
+structurally deficient.
+The I Street Bridge Replacement project will

-construction of a new bridge upstream of the existing I Street Bridge.
-The
+include construction of a new bridge upstream of the existing I Street

-new bridge will cross the Sacramento River between the Sacramento
+Bridge.
+The new bridge will cross the Sacramento River between the

-Railyards and the West Sacramento Washington planned developments and
+Sacramento Railyards and the West Sacramento Washington planned

-viaducts to the existing I Street Bridge will be demolished, which should
+railroad.
+The approach viaducts to the existing I Street Bridge will be

 (Source: City of Sacramento, I-Street Bridge Replacement)

-plan to turn the top level of the I Street Bridge into a pedestrian
+the top level of the I Street Bridge into a pedestrian walkway and bike

-walkway and bike lane over the Sacramento River was progressing.
-In Fall
+lane over the Sacramento River was progressing.
+In Fall 2022, project

-2022, project planners filed financial documents, and in late October 2022
+planners filed financial documents, and in late October 2022 the project

-the project was recommended for a $16 million grant through the
+was recommended for a $16 million grant through the state’s Active

-for the old bridge, the plan is to use the 111-year-old I Street Bridge
+bridge, the plan is to use the 111-year-old I Street Bridge for railroad

-for railroad traffic, which runs on the bottom deck of the bridge.
-As for
+traffic, which runs on the bottom deck of the bridge.
+As for the top?
+The

-the top?
-The city of West Sacramento has spearheaded the plan to repair
+city of West Sacramento has spearheaded the plan to repair the

-the bridge’s narrow sidewalk and turn the vehicle lanes into a
+bridge’s narrow sidewalk and turn the vehicle lanes into a bicycle

-bicycle track and walkway.
-The $16 million state grant still has to be
+track and walkway.
+The $16 million state grant still has to be formally

-formally approved by the state Transportation Commission.
-The Sacramento
+approved by the state Transportation Commission.
+The Sacramento Area

 complete the final design and right-of-way phase.
 The total cost of